pamelamartello/pamelamartello.github.io/content/contact/_index.md

-If you would like to collaborate with drop me an email to [pamelamartelloarana@gmail.com](pamelamartelloarana@gmail.com)
+I am bad at networking so drop me a line if you are interested in collaborating with me [pamelamartelloarana@gmail.com](pamelamartelloarana@gmail.com)